 Echinacea was used to treat toothaches, coughs, infections, sore throats, and just about anything else to the native peoples in the Great Plains of North America.

 Preparation was simple: they dug a fresh root and sucked on it.
 When the Indians shared their knowledge with the American settlers, word got around.

 The root of the herb is considered to be the best source for medicinal purposes, although the leaves also have a potent effect.
 Often called "prairie doctor", Echinacea is now one of the best-selling herbal remedies on the market, recommended as a treatment for colds, flu, and related ailments.
 There's a great deal of literature on this herb; while there are no known safety issues, it's a good idea to read about it before using it.
 See: Echinacea as an Herb

 Echinacea has demonstrated great benefit in the treatment of upper respiratory tract infections.
 Numerous studies have examined the use of Echinacea for preventing and treating the common cold.
 Germany alone is now marketing and selling close to 40 different products based on Echinacea.

+The purple cornflower, more commonly known as echinacea, has been used to boost health for centuries.
 Select products that are organic, have guaranteed potency or standardized extracts.
-You can purchase Echinacea in many forms:
+You can purchase Echinacea in many forms.